cyberway/cyberway.documentation/devportal/golos_contracts/rewards_definition.md

 };
 ```
 **Parameters:**
-  * `message_id` — identifier of the post for which the paid share of remuneration is setting.
-The parameter contains the fields: `author` — author name of the post, `permalink` — unique name of the post within publications of this author.
+  * `message_id` — identifier of the post for which the paid share of reward is setting.
+The parameter contains the fields: `author` — author name of the post, `permlink` — unique name of the post within publications of this author.
-  * `rewardweight` — the paid share of remuneration for the post taking into account the imposed fine.
+  * `rewardweight` — the paid share of reward for the post taking into account the imposed fine.
 This parameter is an integer value.
 The weight of the paid share is calculated to one hundredth of a percent.
 The value «10000» corresponds to «100 %».

-The `rewardweight` event shows a share (as a percentage) of remuneration for a post, which will be paid with taking into account the fine imposed on the author.
+The `rewardweight` event shows a share (as a percentage) of reward for a post, which will be paid with taking into account the fine imposed on the author.

 The activity of each author is limited, that is, the author can publish only a certain number of posts within a specified time interval.
 If the author’s activity does not exceed the limit, this author is not charged a penalty and the parameter `rewardweight` takes the value of 100%.
 Otherwise, for each extra publication, the author will be dynamically charged a fine in the amount of from 0 to 100%.
 Accordingly, the value of `rewardweight` for each extra publication will be reduced by the amount of the fine.